smy1/swlab/python/README.md

      children=None, start=None, end=None, x1=None, x2=None, y1=None, y2=None)
 ```
 In the code above:
 - `cam`: Stands for "camera".
-Enter the name of the video that needs to be cropped.
+Enter __the name of the video that needs to be cropped__.
 In this example, Python will search for a video file that has the word "front" in the name.
 These videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 2 below).
-- `newname`: Give the cropped video a new name.
+- `newname`: __Give the cropped video a new name__.
 In this example, the video that is created will be named "solo" (the name of the recorded control task).
-- `dur`: Stands for "duration".
-If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
+- `dur`: Stands for __"duration".
+If the recorded task has a standard length__ (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - `amplify`: The higher the number we enter here, the louder the video would be.
 An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.
-- `excel`: Enter the path and name of the relevant Excel file.
+- `excel`: Enter __the path and name of the relevant Excel file__.
 In this example, the Excel file is "example_crop.xlsx" and is stored in the main project folder.
 - __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

 In the __Excel file__ (see Figure 2 below), we should have seven columns that correspond to the last few parameters of this function (i.e., `children`, `start`, `end`, `x1`, `x2`, `y1`, and `y2`).
 While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.